mesosphere/spark-build/tools/hive/README.md

-# Cloudera Hadoop and Hive Docker Image with Kerberos
+# Cloudera Hadoop and Hive Docker Image with Kerberos, Sentry

 This is a Hadoop Docker image running CDH5 versions of Hadoop and Hive, all in one container.
-There is a separate Kerberos image in which Hadoop and Hive use Kerberos for authentication.
+There is a separate Kerberos image in which Hadoop and Hive use Kerberos for authentication, and Sentry for authorization.
 Adapted from https://github.com/tilakpatidar/cdh5_hive_postgres and based on Ubuntu (trusty).

 Postgres is also installed so that Hive can use it for its Metastore backend and run in remote mode.